Down Girl: The Logic of Misogyny

 Down Girl: The Logic of Misogyny is a book by Kate Manne, treating misogyny in the tradition of analytic feminist philosophy.
 The book won the Association of American Publishers 2019 PROSE Award in Philosophy (as one category in the Humanities), as well as the overall 2019 PROSE Award for Excellence in Humanities.

 Summary

 Manne proposes that patriarchy, sexism, and misogyny are distinct: sexism is an ideology justifying patriarchy, while misogyny enforces patriarchy by punishing women who deviate from patriarchy.
 Manne believes dehumanization of women is not necessary for misogynist violence.

 Himpathy

 In Down Girl, Manne introduces the term himpathy, "the excessive sympathy shown toward male perpetrators of sexual violence," and develops the concept in the context of her analysis of the People v.
 Turner sexual assault trial.
 The term received media exposure in Manne's New York Times op-ed, "Brett Kavanaugh and America's 'Himpathy' Reckoning", and in titles and headlines in Vox, Jezebel, CNN, The Chronicle of Higher Education, and The Christian Post.
 In the book's preface, Manne credits her husband with coining the term.

+In May 2026, Charlotte Proudman used the word Himpathy in discussion of the 2026 United Kingdom rape sentencing controversy concerning the light sentencing of two teenaged rapists.